lstatro/cloud-search/README.md

+# Cloud-search

+A node based CLI that attempts to find and report on common cloud misconfigurations or insecure practices.

+This tool is meant to be used by security professionals, system admins, and developers to validate resources are in sane states.

+If nothing else, this tool should help spark conversations that lead to better security practices and better dialog with security professionals.

+It should go without saying, that passing scans do not mean resources are secure.
+This tool only takes aim at high level patterns.
+It's possible that a resource follows established practices, and passes all scans, but still gets breached.
+This is why it's important to engage in dialog with security professionals early in and often in a project.

+Oh, one last note, **this is a scanning and reporting tool, no write actions are taken on the target account.**

 # Disclaimer

 Hi Person Behind The Keyboard,

-Please understand this tool is still in its infancy, as of now this only supports scanning AWS resources, and only a handful of rules at that.
+Please understand this tool is in its infancy, as of now this only supports scanning AWS resources, and only a handful of rules at that.
 More will come in the coming weeks and months.

 There are plans to expose some functionality via import/require methods so that users can create their own scanning scripts.
-But until then, baby steps.

 Thanks,

 -lst

-# Cloud-search

-A node based CLI that attempts to find and report on common cloud misconfigrations or insecure practices.

-This tool is meant to be used by security professionals, system admins, and developers to validate resources are in sane states.

-If nothing else, this tool should help spark conversations that lead to better practices and hopefully better security dialog.

-It should go without saying, that passing scans do not mean resources are secure.
-This tool only aims at high level patterns.
-It's possible that a resource follows established practices and passes all scans, but still gets breached.
-This is why it's important to engage in dialog with security professionals.

-Oh, one last note, **this is a scanning and reporting tool, no write actions are taken on the target account.**

 # Install